skyferthesly/logger_server/README.md

 username: admin1\
 password: pass1

+Additionally, tests can be ran via `python setup.py test`
 # Improvements
 **Sqlite**\
 Sqlite is a file-based database and doesn't have the bells and whistles that